SciComp8/Project_Portfolio/README.md

 This repository contains codes affiliated with multiple collaborative and individual projects.

-- Lipidomics and transcriptomics analysis (use R)
-  - LipidomicTranscriptomic_ALiu.Rmd
 - Bayesian integrative clustering of multi-omics data (use R)
   - BayesClustering_ALiu.Rmd
 - Bayesian model averaging for RNA-Seq data (use R)